Construction Hand and Power Tools

 Advanced Residential Estimating and Scheduling

 Expanded study of basic estimating and scheduling skills, covering the residential construction costing process that follows quantity take-offs, including bidding analysis, productivity assessments, and resource allocations.
 Job sequencing and scheduling as related to the total cost controls are discussed.
 Various software applications are used.
-(Formerly BCT410) 3 Credits (2 Lecture - 3 Lab) Prerequisite(s): BCT255 and BCT310 or BCT310 and MCT265 or BCT255 and BCT308 or BCT308 and MCT265.
+3 Credits (2 Lecture - 3 Lab) Prerequisite(s): BCT255 and BCT310 or BCT310 and MCT265 or BCT255 and BCT308 or BCT308 and MCT265.

 Advanced Mechanical Systems

 Study focusing on the importance of electrical and mechanical systems in the total homebuilding package.
 Skills learned include assessing customer needs, market trends, and emerging technologies in electrical and mechanical systems to complete the homebuilding process.
 Emphasis on planning, scheduling, bidding, and managerial skills from other coursework to develop a complete electrical and mechanical package for today's homebuyers.
 Particular attention is given to energy conservation, and environmental and safety issues as they relate to electrical and mechanical systems.
-2 Credits (2 Lecture - 0 Lab) Prerequisite(s): BCT330.
+2 Credits (2 Lecture) Prerequisite(s): BCT330.

 Contemporary Issues in Residential Construction